Azure/bicep-registry-modules/avm/res/compute/gallery/README.md

 ### Parameter: `images.osType`

 This property allows you to specify the type of the OS that is included in the disk when creating a VM from a managed image.
-Possible values are: `Windows`, `Linux`.

 - Required: Yes
 - Type: string